Safe Hands Appeal: Our response to COVID-19 pandemic

 We want to respond directly to what is currently happening in Zambia.

 We will focus schools in the areas where we work – currently in Chilanga and Chibombo Districts, particularly in the 10 Miles area just outside of Lusaka where our Centre for Excellence is located.
-This will help ensure that we reach crowded, peri-urban and urban schools that are at higher risk from the spread COVID-19.
+This will help ensure that we reach crowded, urban schools that are at higher risk from the spread COVID-19 like Shifwankula Primary and Secondary Schools.
 It also means we can reach some rural schools that have a lower risk of transmission, but are poorly resourced with even less access to essential services.

 We will provide further training to some of our young construction graduates to support this work.
 New skills means new opportunities for them to earn a living and to provide for their families.
 Our graduates will help to build these new facilities to improve the health of the children in their communities, both now and in the future.

 Will you join us in #BuildingBrighterFutures in Zambia?